YusefAN/leap-climsim-kaggle-5th/README.md

 ### Low-Res-High-Res-Mixed

-The models trained on the combination of the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) and the [ClimSim_low-res_aqua-planet](https://huggingface.co/datasets/LEAP/ClimSim_low-res_aqua-planet) datasets had the following architecture:
+The models trained on the combination of the [ClimSim_low-res](https://huggingface.co/datasets/LEAP/ClimSim_low-res) and the [ClimSim_high-res](https://huggingface.co/datasets/LEAP/ClimSim_high-res) datasets had the following architecture:

 ![alt text](LowResHighResArchitecture.jpg)

-@TODO ekffar model

-@TODO ekffar features
+@TODO TEXT DESCRIPTION

 ## Data Processing and Training